( F1 ) - Hotel Francis

-- The west wall of the Francis features vintage business signs from the Museum's collections.
+- The west wall of the Francis features vintage business signs from our collections.

 - It’s a walk down memory lane for many visitors.

 - Note the vintage lamp that highlights this display.
-The donor thought it was a streetlamp used in Excelsior Springs, but we could not find any pictures that showed this style in the downtown.
-When Dr. Richard Hedges donated a beautiful oil painting of the Milwaukee Depot, we spotted this lamp on the old building, which was torn down in 1972.
+The donor thought it was a streetlamp used in Excelsior Springs, but we could not find any pictures or postcards that showed this style in the downtown.

-- You can learn more about each of these signs by “touching” the photos on the small monitor provided.
+- Note that you can learn more about each of these signs by “touching” the photos on the small interactive screen provided.